Pharmaceutical Warehousing & Distribution | Compliant Storage

 Key Components of Pharmaceutical Warehousing and Distribution

-• Technology integration: WMS, IoT sensors, and RFID tagging enable visibility and traceability across the supply chain.
+• Technology integration: Advanced Warehouse Management Systems (WMS), IoT sensors, and RFID tagging provide visibility and traceability across the supply chain, tracking each product from storage to shipment.

-Inventory Management in Pharmaceutical Warehousing
+Inventory Management in Pharmaceutical Warehouses

 Proper pharmaceutical warehouse storage conditions are critical for product efficacy.
 GMP regulations specify requirements for storage environments, including strict temperature control, humidity limits, and segregation of products.
 For example, temperature-sensitive drugs often require controlled rooms (15–25°C), refrigerated (2–8°C), or frozen storage.
 Warehouses achieve this through: